xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 _Figure 31: Services – Route-Reflectors_

-The Compass Metro Fabric Design focuses mainly on BGP-based services, therefore it is important to provide a robust and scalable Services Route-Reflector (S-RR) design.
+The Compass Converged SDN Transport Design focuses mainly on BGP-based services, therefore it is important to provide a robust and scalable Services Route-Reflector (S-RR) design.